Code-Institute-Submissions/PaintPeruser/readme.md

 ### Browsers

 The below browsers have had the website opened, navigated through and confirmed to be functional, alongside going through the above testing points:
--Firefox
+- Firefox
--Chrome
+- Chrome
--Microsoft Edge
+- Microsoft Edge

 ### Testing that GitHub pages matches development version.
-It was observed that the github pages version of the website took 10-15 minutes to reflect the development changes after a deployment.
+It was observed that the Github pages version of the website took 10-15 minutes to reflect the development changes after a deployment.

-Aside from that, the final github version matches the development version that is hosted on Repl.it.
+Aside from that, the final Github version matches the development version that is hosted on Repl.it.

 ### W3C and Jigsaw validation

 The validators picked up on the issue mentioned above, that the margin settings on the footer were incorrect despite documentation stating that this is an appropriate use case.

-Additionally some warnings were generated, including use of an aria label which was a minunderstood addition from the firefox accessibility flags.
+Additionally some warnings were generated, including use of an aria label which was a misunderstood addition from the Firefox accessibility flags.
 Also the suggestion of a heading tag on one of the sections, which is not relevant as the form does not need a header by design.

 It was also identified that the Jigsaw validator has serious issues with much of the bootstrap built-in CSS.
 It was instead validated by input, instead of via URL and the remainder of the CSS was rated to pass.